nehaljwani/team.exiv2.org/book/IMaEA.md

 <div id="13-20">
 ### 13.20 Tools

 Every year brings new/different tools.
 For example: cmake, git, MarkDown, conan and C++11.
-One of the remarkable properties of tools you have never used is that they are perfect and solve all known issues, _until you use them_,   Tools you have never used are bug free and perfect.
+One of the remarkable properties of tools you have never used is that they are perfect and solve all known issues, _until you use them_.
+Tools you have never used are bug free and perfect.
 Or so I am told.

 I had an issue with the release bundles for Exiv2 v0.26.
 My primary development platform is macOS.
 Remarkably, the version of tar shipped by Apple puts hidden files in bundles to store file extended attributes.
 I didn't know this until the bundles shipped and a bug report appeared.
 You cannot see those files on macOS, because tar on macOS recreates the extended attributes.
 However there were thousands of hidden files in the source bundle on Linux.
 I recreated the bundles as Exiv2 v0.27a and shipped them.
 There is an environment variable to suppress this.
 I believe it is:  TAR\_WRITER\_OPTIONS=--no-mac-metadata.

 Case closed.
 Except for very critical emails about changing bundles checksums.

 For v0.27 we adopted CMake to do the packaging.
 Very nice.
 Works well.
 Guess what?
 CMake produces .tar.gz files which have these hidden files.
 Several people emailed to say "You wouldn't have this problem if you used CPack.".
 100% wrong.
 It is a known documented issue in CPack.
 So, the issue resurfaced because we used CPack.
-Additionally, we had three release candidates for v0.27 which were published on 27 October, 15 November and 7 December 2018.  v0.27 shipped on 20 December and the bug report arrived on Christmas Day.
+Additionally, we had three release candidates for v0.27 which were published on 27 October, 15 November and 7 December 2018.  v0.27 shipped on 20 December and the bug report arrived on the day after Christmas Day.
-2

 I rebuilt the bundles as Exiv2 v0.27.0a and shipped them on 2 January 2019.
 I updated the build script to ensure that source bundles are created on Linux.

 Please understand that I have nothing against using new tools.
-However most of the hype surrounding new tools is nonesense.
+However most of the hype surrounding new tools is nonsense.
 This has been studied.
 There are 5 stages in adopting new tools.

 <center><img src="hype.jpg" width="500" style="border:2px solid #23668F;"/></center>